berehovskyi/apex-stream/README.md

 Account acc = (Account) optionalAccount.get();
 ```

-To return a default value if `Optional` is empty, otherwise return value use `orElse` method:
+To return a default value if `Optional` is empty, otherwise return value, use `orElse` method:

 ```apex
 Account acc = (Account) optionalAccount.orElse(new Account());
 ```

-`orElseGet` is similar to `orElse` but returns a value from provided `Supplier`:
+`orElseGet` is similar to `orElse` but returns a value from a provided `Supplier`:

 ```apex
 Account acc = (Account) optionalAccount.orElseGet(SObjectSupplier.of(Account.SObjectType));